Greetings and

 Society Notes Post:

-Northeast Ohio Pollinator Society: Webinar Series Society member and Northeast Ohio Pollinator Society (NEOPS) Vice President Rees Davis shared information on NEOPS' 2025 winter webinar series.
-The free webinar series runs from January to March and each webinar focuses on a pollinator related topic.
+Northeast Ohio Pollinator Society: Webinar Series Thank you to society member and Northeast Ohio Pollinator Society (NEOPS) Vice President Rees Davis for sharing information on NEOPS' 2025 winter webinar series.
+Although the free webinar series ended on March 5th, recordings focused on pollinator related topics are available for the 2020 - 2024 winter webinar series.
+A link to these past recordings and the 2025 schedule information can be found in the News of Interest section below.

 Exploring, observing and learning about our natural world is fun!